BadCafeCode/masquerade-nodes-comfyui/README.md

 	* `average` - Sets the value of all pixels in the mask to be equal to the value of the average pixel.
 	* `round` - Rounds all pixels to the nearest integer (generally 0 or 1).
 	* `clamp` - Clamps all values between 0 and 1.
+	* `abs` - Takes the absolute value of all pixels.

 #### Outputs
 1. The resultant mask.

 #### Tips
 * Average is deceptively useful.
 For example, you can use two Mask to Text nodes with different concepts (like 'New York' and 'Chicago') and average the raw ClipSeg result to see which city the image is more likely to depict.

+## Unary Image Op
+This node is the same as Unary Mask Op, but will operate across all channels of an image individually.
+This can be particularly useful after converting to HSV colorspace.
+#### Inputs
+* `image` - The image to operate on.
+* `op` - The operation to perform.
+	* `invert` - Inverts all channels of the image.
+	* `average` - Sets the value of all pixels in the image to be equal to the value of the average pixel in that channel.
+	* `round` - Rounds all pixels to the nearest integer (generally 0 or 1).
+	* `clamp` - Clamps all values between 0 and 1.
+	* `abs` - Takes the absolute value of all pixels.

+#### Outputs
+1. The resultant image.

 ## Blur
 #### Inputs